Jackson-wzm/NeMo-Guardrails/docs/getting-started/4-input-rails/README.md

 ## Jailbreak Attempts

-In LLMs, *jail-breaking* refers to finding ways to circumvent the built-in restrictions or guidelines set by the model's developers.
-These restrictions are usually in place for ethical, legal, or safety reasons.
+In LLMs, *jail-breaking* refers to finding ways to circumvent the built-in restrictions（规避内置限制） or guidelines set by the model's developers.
+These restrictions 限制 are usually in place for ethical, legal, or safety reasons.
 For example, what happens if you instruct the ABC Bot to ignore previous instructions:

 ```python
 response = rails.generate(messages=[{